OpenEvalProject/evals/manuscripts/elife-55761/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/55761/elife-55761-fig5-v2.jpg)

-**Figure 5.:** 2+ electrogenesis.(A) Different width voltage steps (i) or same width under differing tuft membrane capacitance conditions (ii) injected into the trunk (blue).
+**Figure 5.:** (A) Different width voltage steps (i) or same width under differing tuft membrane capacitance conditions (ii) injected into the trunk (blue).
 Recorded tuft voltage in red, Vrest = −65 mV.
 (B) Peak voltage values reached in the tuft for a range of trunk step widths and tuft capacitances.
 In the original model, tuft Cm ≅ 1.75 µF/cm2.
 (C) Same as in A but showing voltage steps of different width and amplitude with the same voltage integral in the trunk.
 For smaller integrals (i) the voltage remains subthreshold while for larger integrals (ii), the tuft voltage crosses the threshold for a Ca2+ plateau.
 (D) Voltage and width combinations for square voltage steps in the distal trunk which result in a Ca2+ plateau in the tuft.
 Coloured dots represent the value combinations illustrated in C. Grey lines indicate width and amplitude combinations with equal integral.

 Overall, it is the combination of increased width and a relatively small reduction in amplitude through active backpropagation that resulted in a trunk voltage integral that increased with trunk length, thereby passing more charge to the adjacent tuft compartment.
 When active backpropagation was reduced or absent, the trunk integral and resulting tuft voltage decreased with length (Figure 4D,E).
 The voltage integral in the distal trunk thus seemed to approximately determine the peak tuft voltage.
 To test this, we applied voltage-clamp to the end of the trunk and injected square steps with a range of integrals obtained through various combinations of width and amplitude (Figure 5C).
 This revealed a zone above a critical trunk integral for which many different width and depolarization combinations were sufficient to evoke a Ca2+ plateau in the tuft (Figure 5D).
 At the boundary of this Ca2+ plateau-evoking zone, iso-integral lines crossed asymmetrically into subthreshold combinations of width and depolarization.
 These results show that it is the complex interplay of width and amplitude with the tuft time constant that enables dendritic Ca2+ electrogenesis.